ltqusst/video_notes/README.md

 [App] <==MFXxxx API==> [libmfx.a] <== search so files ==> [libmfxhw64-p.so] <==> [libva.so.1]

 libmfx.a will assume media SDK's userspace part has been installed and search under following hard-coded location:

            /opt/intel/mediasdk/lib64(if mfx_dispatcher is configured as cmake -D__ARCH=intel64)
        or  /opt/intel/mediasdk/lib32(otherwise)

-      and it seaches for filename patter satisfy basename.<mj>.<mn> where:
+       and it seaches for filename patter satisfy basename.mj.mn where:

             [*]  basename is libmfxhw64-p.so in HW/linux64 cases
             [*]  mj & mn is numbers

 so it will omit the symbolic link(cause it has  no version), after choose one core MediaSDK libraries, it will dynamically load it and also the dependent libva.so.1 files.

 [libva.so.1]